Sorting fact, disinformation amid Russian war on Ukraine

-— Flames shot up from a military base northeast of Ukraine's capital, Kyiv, in the suburb of Brovary, according to footage verified by the AP that was shot from a passing car.
-AP photos showed wounded men being treated at a hospital in Brovary.
+— Russian shelling hit civilian targets in Ukraine’s second-largest city, Kharkiv.
+In video verified by the AP, explosions burst through a residential area of the city.

+— The administration headquarters in Kharkiv’s city center also was targeted.
+Images showed the building badly damaged by a powerful explosion that blew up part of its roof.
+Closed-circuit television footage showed a fireball engulfing the street in front of the building, with a few cars rolling out of the billowing smoke.
+An emergency official said the bodies of at least six people had been pulled from the ruins and at least 20 other people were wounded.

 — Images showed a TV tower in Kyiv on fire.
 Ukraine officials said a Russian strike on the tower killed five people and left five more wounded.
 Local media had reported Ukrainian TV channels stopped broadcasting shortly after the strike.
-An official with Ukraine President Volodymyr Zelenskyy’s office said some channels have resumed broadcasting.
+An official with Zelenskyy’s office said some channels had resumed broadcasting.

-— In Moscow, people lined up to withdraw cash as sanctions imposed by Western countries threatened to drive up prices and reduce the standard of living for millions of ordinary Russians.

 — Powerful blasts could be heard Tuesday night in central Kyiv.
 People on the ground reported car alarms were set off by the blasts, a first in the central part of the capital city where Russian forces are encroaching.